Psalm 144:1-4

 Since my time at West Point, I have heard incredible testimonies of obedience from the cadets.
 Some have gone to the mall on the weekends and shared their faith.
 One cadet sent me the following note:

-There are cadets at the Academy being obedient to God’s commands by reaching West Point and beyond for Jesus Christ.
-Please pray for them as they boldly stand up not just for this country, but for the God of this universe and His Son.
-Pray that they and you and I will stay within the boundaries God has set for us and that we will live with the greatest freedoms He has allowed us to have.
+There are cadets at the Academy who are obedient to God’s commands by reaching West Point and beyond for Jesus Christ.
+Please pray for them as they boldly stand up not just for this country but for the God of this universe and His Son.
+Pray that they, you, and I will stay within the boundaries God has set for us and that we will live with the greatest freedoms He has allowed us to have.
 Boldly reach the lost.

 Until the nets are full,